Henri Bedimo: Montpellier

-Olympique Lyonnais
+Lyon

 On 1 August 2013, Bedimo joined fellow French team Lyon for a fee of €2 million plus bonuses on a three-year deal.
 Upon joining the club, he was given a number three shirt.

 Bedimo made his Lyon debut in the opening game of the season against Nice, where he started the whole game and helped the side keep a clean sheet, in a 4–0 win.
 He then played in both legs of the UEFA Champions League Play–Off Round against Real Sociedad, as the club lost 4–0 on aggregate, eliminating them from the tournament.
 Into the first three months to the 2013–14 season, Bedimo became a first team regular for the side, playing in the left–back position.
 This lasted until he was sidelined, due to injury and suspension.
 Afterwards, Bedimo returned to the starting line–up against Monaco on 27 October 2013 and set up Lyon's only goal of the game, losing 2–1.
 Since returning to the first team, he continued to regain his first team place, mostly playing in the left–back position and once in the left–midfield position.
 His performance in November earned him the club's Player of the Month.
 Bedimo then set up two goals in two matches between 8 December 2013 and 15 December 2013 against SC Bastia and Marseille.
 He then helped Lyon keep three consecutive clean sheets in the league between 11 January 2014 and 26 January 2014 against Sochaux, Reims and Évian.
 Bedimo, once again, helped the club keep another three consecutive clean sheets between 23 February 2014 and 2 March 2014 against Lille, Chornomorets Odesa and Montpellier.
 This was followed up by scoring his first goal for Lyon, in a 2–1 win against Bordeaux.
 However, he suffered ankle injury that kept him out for a week.
 Following his return, Bedimo then continued to provide assists, which was ten, a target he successfully achieved by the end of the season.
 Bedimo also started in the Coupe de la Ligue Final against Paris Saint-Germain, playing in the left–back position, as the club lost 2–1.
 In the last game of the season against Nice, he helped Lyon qualify for European football by finishing fifth place in the league after beating the opposition team 1–0.
 At the end of the 2013–14 season, Bedimo made fifty–one appearances and scoring once in all competitions.
 Following this, Le Figaro praised his performance and was included for the newspaper's Team of the Season.